-Serious incidents at Office of the National Rail Safety Regulator, ONRSR, rose in 2018 prompting client to contract ACT Australia with the aim of decreasing risk by improving safety culture.
+Serious incidents at Office of the National Rail Safety Regulator, ONRSR, rose in 2018 prompting client to contract ACT Australia with the aim of decreasing risk by improving safety culture in 2019.

-The national tour combines industrial live theatre with expert facilitation.
+The national tour combined industrial live theatre with expert facilitation.
 Participants from ONRSR branches in Queensland, Victoria, Tasmania, South Australia, Western Australia and New South Wales were moved by the emotional story of a trackworker’s paralysis and subsequent struggle during a performance of The Family.
 The incidents leading to the accident were attributed to poor workplace culture.
-This involved;

 - Reluctance to speak up

 - Lax risk and safety attitudes